Neural Diffusion Processes: Additional Information on the Experiments

 Here we provide more detailed information describing how the numerical experiments were conducted.

-All experiments share the same model architecture illustrated in \Cref{fig: diffusion model}, there are however a number of model parameters that must be chosen.
+All experiments share the same model architecture illustrated in \Cref{fig:architecture}, there are however a number of model parameters that must be chosen.
 An L1 (i.e.,~Mean Absolute Error, MAE) loss function was used throughout.
-We use five bi-dimensional attention blocks, each consisting of multi-head self-attention blocks \parencite{vaswani2017attention} containing a representation dimensionality of $H=64$ and $8$ heads.
-Each experiment used either $500$ or $1,000$ diffusion steps, where we find larger values produce more accurate samples at the expense of computation time.
-Following \textcite{nichol2021glide} we use a cosine-based scheduling of $\beta_t$ during training.
+We use four or five bi-dimensional attention blocks, each consisting of multi-head self-attention blocks \citep{vaswani2017attention} containing a representation dimensionality of $H=64$ and $8$ heads.
+Each experiment used either $500$ or $1000$ diffusion steps, where we find larger values produce more accurate samples at the expense of computation time.
+Following \citet{nichol2021glide} we use a cosine-based scheduling of $\beta_t$ during training.
 The Adam optimiser is used throughout.
 Our learning rate follows a cosine-decay function, with a $20$ epochs linear learning rate warm-up to a maximum learning rate of $\eta = 0.001$ before decaying.
 All NDP models were trained for $250$ epochs with the exception of the lengthscale marginalisation experiment, which was trained for $500$ epochs.
 Each epoch contained $4096$ example training $(\v{y}_0, \v{x}_0)$ pairs.
 Training data was provided in batches of $32$, with each batch containing data with the same kernel hyperparameters but different realisations of prior GP samples.
 The complete configuration for each experiment is given in \cref{table:experiment-configuration}

 Experiments were conducted on a 32-core machine and utilised a single Tesla V100-PCIE-32GB GPU.
-Training of each model used in the experiments takes no longer than 30 minutes.
+Training of each model used in the experiments takes no longer than 30 minutes, except for the image regression experiments.

-\paragraph{Time embedding} The diffusion step $t$ is a crucial input of the neural network noise estimator as the model needs to be able to differentiate between noise added at the start or the end of the process.
-Following \textcite{vaswani2017attention} we use a cyclic 128-dimensional encoding vector for each step
+\paragraph{Time embedding} The diffusion step $t$ is a crucial input of the NN noise estimator as the model needs to be able to differentiate between noise added at the start or the end of the process.
+Following \citet{vaswani2017attention} we use a cyclic 128-dimensional encoding vector for each step